warehouse types

 Here:

-• Floor and door solution
+• Floor and door solutions

 Hazardous Material / Chemical Warehouses

-Specially designed warehouses for flammable, explosive, toxic, or environmentally harmful products.
+These are specially designed warehouses for flammable, explosive, toxic, or environmentally harmful products.

 In these warehouses:

-• Ventilation, fire detection and suppression systems
+• Ventilation, fire detection, and suppression systems

 • Additional protection against leaks and spills (secondary containment, etc.)

-High-Value Product and High-Security Warehouses
+Valuable Goods and High-Security Warehouses

-Types of Warehouses According to Physical Structure and Architecture
+Warehouse Types by Physical Structure and Architecture

 Open Warehouses